Brunch & Batter

 Dry ingredients for pumpkin waffles in a bowl.

-Combine the flour and spices into a large bowl and whisk thoroughly.
-In another bowl, add the sugar, butter, pumpkin, egg yolks, and buttermilk.
+Step 1.
+Whisk together the flour, baking soda, baking powder, salt, and spices in a large bowl.
+In a separate bowl, add the sugar, butter, pumpkin, egg yolks, and buttermilk.
 Add to the dry ingredients.

 Ingredient picture of whipped egg whites for the pumpkin waffle batter.